-These conditions stand today.
-The people of SADR are experiencing human rights violations including the torture of Sahrawi detainees and violence against Sahrawi women.
-Additionally, Sahrawi refugees are sheltered in neighboring countries with close to 165,000 Sahrawi people in Algerian camps, and 26,000 in Mauritanian camps.
+Today, people of SADR are experiencing human rights violations including the torture of Sahrawi detainees and violence against Sahrawi women.
+Sahrawi refugees have taken shelter in neighboring countries – 165,000 Sahrawi people are in Algerian camps, and 26,000 are in Mauritanian camps.
 This is a significant amount of SADR’s population which was 587,000 in 2016.
 The living conditions for these refugees are terrible.

 The United States currently supports the Sahrawis in their fight for self-determination.

 UniversalGiving stands in solidarity with the Sahrawi people and we ask you to remember how important it is to support emergency response efforts around the world.

 “The World Factbook.”
 Central Intelligence Agency.
 Central Intelligence Agency, n.d.
 Web.
 27 Feb.
 2017.